zoemccormick/rbac_workshop/README.md

 }
 ```

 To test the new policies, hit `https://{your-ec2-public-ip}:{port}/services/fibonacci/1.0/` in the browser and we should see `Alive` once the RBAC filter has taken affect.
 This is because we are making a `GET` request to the service.
-Now, try the following:
+Now, try the following `PUT` requests to make sure only the correct user (`cn=not.you`) has `PUT` access:

-1. This request should respond with `Alive`, as it is a `GET` request to the service.
+1. This request should respond with `RBAC: access denied`, as it is a `PUT` request to the service, and we do not have the user dn `cn=not.you`.

     ```diff
-    curl -k --cert /etc/ssl/quickstart/certs/quickstart.crt --key /etc/ssl/quickstart/certs/quickstart.key https://$GREYMATTER_API_HOST/services/fibonacci/1.0/
-    ```

-2. This request should respond `RBAC: access denied` as this was a `PUT` request without the header allowed in the policy.

-    ```diff
     curl -k -X PUT  --cert /etc/ssl/quickstart/certs/quickstart.crt --key /etc/ssl/quickstart/certs/quickstart.key https://$GREYMATTER_API_HOST/services/fibonacci/1.0/
     ```

-3. This should succeed with response `Alive`, because it was a `PUT` request with the header `user_dn: CN=quickstart,OU=Engineering,O=Decipher Technology Studios,L=Alexandria,ST=Virginia,C=US` .
+2. This should succeed with response `Alive`, because it was a `PUT` request with the header `user_dn: cn=not.you`.

     ```diff
-    curl -k -X PUT  --header "user_dn: CN=quickstart,OU=Engineering,O=Decipher Technology Studios,L=Alexandria,ST=Virginia,C=US" --cert /etc/ssl/quickstart/certs/quickstart.crt --key /etc/ssl/quickstart/certs/quickstart.key https://$GREYMATTER_API_HOST/services/fibonacci/1.0/
+    curl -k -X PUT  --header "user_dn: cn=not.you" --cert /etc/ssl/quickstart/certs/quickstart.crt --key /etc/ssl/quickstart/certs/quickstart.key https://$GREYMATTER_API_HOST/services/fibonacci/1.0/
     ```

 ### Complex Configurations